michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 ### Using builders IDs
-If a builder wishes to use the same collateral for multiple pubkeys, please let us know on Telegram or Discord and we will assign a collateral id to all the relevant pubkeys.
+If a builder wishes to use the same collateral for multiple pubkeys, please let us know on Telegram or Discord and we will assign a builder ID to all the relevant pubkeys.
-Again, the result of using collateral IDs is that any demotion for one of these pubkeys results in all of them being demoted.
+Again, the result of using builder IDs is that any demotion for one of these pubkeys results in all of them being demoted.

 ### Handling missed slots